RemFexxel/RemFexxel/README.md

 ![An illustration showing a variety of differently themed Octocats.
 Monuments from different cities are indicated in the background like the Space Needle, Berlin Fernsehturm and Transamerica Pyramid.](https://user-images.githubusercontent.com/3369400/133268513-5bfe2f93-4402-42c9-a403-81c9e86934b6.jpeg)
 [*"Tell the world I'm busy!"*](https://www.youtube.com/watch?v=tvNSXS4x9nc&list=RDtvNSXS4x9nc&start_radio=1)

-I'm Rem, a gamer like any other.
+I'm Rem, a total beginner in programming.

 I joined GitHub on April 12, 2025.